-We focused on accuracy and precision, ergonomics, display quality and finally versatility.
+We focused on accuracy and precision, ergonomics, display quality, and finally versatility.
 Multiple surface moisture meters got bonus points, but we included wood moisture meters as well.
 Our top pick, the Tavool wood moisture meter, has dual high precision pins and a large, easy-to-read backlit LED display.
-Read on for more of our top picks.
+Read on to find other great tools in the market.

 Award: Top Pick